 Trump: It's 'looking like' Iran was responsible for Saudi oil attacks

-President Trump said Monday it’s “looking like” Iran was responsible for the weekend attacks on Saudi Arabia’s oil supply and talked up the United States’ military might, but said he wanted to “avoid” war.
+President Trump said Monday it’s “looking like” Iran was responsible for weekend attacks on Saudi Arabia’s oil supply, and talked up the United States’ military might -- but said he wanted to “avoid” war.

 “Well, it’s looking that way,” the president told reporters at the White House when asked if Iran was responsible.
 “We’ll let you know definitively.”
 He added: “That’s being checked out right now.”

-Iran has denied involvement in the attacks, though it’s come amid heightened tensions over Tehran's unraveling nuclear deal with world powers.
+Iran has denied involvement in the attacks, which came as tensions rise over Tehran's unraveling nuclear deal with world powers.

 SAUDI ARABIA OIL FACILITY ATTACK LAUNCHED FROM IRANIAN SOIL, US OFFICIALS SAY